 The Audit Committee has reviewed and discussed with management and Deloitte the matters required to be discussed under the standards of the PCAOB.
-These discussions included Deloitte's responsibilities under generally accepted auditing standards in the United States, significant accounting policies and management judgments, the quality of the Company's accounting principles and accounting estimates.
-The Audit Committee met privately with Deloitte eight times during 2018.
+These discussions included Deloitte's responsibilities under generally accepted auditing standards in the United States, the scope of Deloitte's audit, significant accounting policies and management judgments, the quality of the Company's accounting principles and accounting estimates, new accounting guidance and any critical matters addressed during the audit.
+The Audit Committee met privately with Deloitte eight times during 2019.